gabriel-rh/build_for_antora/README.md

 - Install node, antora, http-server
 - npm i
 - update and copy the 2 template files from antora-template to your output directory
-- build with antora in your output directory - must git init, etc first
+- build with antora in your output directory - must `git init`, etc first
-- run http server to view files locally (or just view from file system)
+- run http server locally to view files  (or just view from file system)